cap-js/docs/java/migration.md

 }
 ```

-With the new defaults the generated interface for the `doSomething` action looks like his:
+With the new defaults the generated interface for the `doSomething` action looks like this:

 ```java
 // uniqueEventContexts: true =>